 Even the savviest business owners, in a booming economy, need advice.
-And during an unprecedented crisis like COVID-19, good guidance can be priceless.
+And in a crisis, good guidance can be priceless.
 So how can you find the right insights for your business and the right person to give them?
 Consider this game plan.

 Determine your pain points